 Limitation:

-• Similar to an etch but to a greater extent, some amount of material is always removed.
+- Similar to an etch but a greater amount of material is always removed.

 Common Uses: